WorkOfStan/mycms/README.md

 ## `/dist`
 Folder `/dist` contains initial *distribution* files for a new project using MyCMS, therefore copy it to your new project folder in order to easily start.
 Replace the string `MYCMSPROJECTNAMESPACE` with your project namespace.
-Replace the string `MYCMSPROJECTSPECIFIC` with other website specific information (Brand, Twitter address, phone number, database table prefix in migrations...).
+Replace the string `MYCMSPROJECTSPECIFIC` with other website specific information (Brand, Twitter address, phone number, database table prefix in phinx.yml...).
 If you want to use your own table name prefix, it is recommanded to change database related strings before first running [`./build.sh`](dist/build.sh).

 It is recommanded to adapt classes Contoller.php, FriendlyUrl.php and ProjectSpecific.php to your needs following the recommendations in comments.